RussellNS/CloudSlang/Dockerfiles/full/README.md

 ## Full Configuration

-YOU PROBABLY NEVER NEED THIS CONTAINER.
+YOU WILL PROBABLY NEVER NEED THIS CONTAINER.

+This 'full' Dockerfile creates a HUGE image for very specialized use cases.
 The 'minimal' install of CloudSlang is enough to run all CloudSlang automations.
 This container is more of a showcase of a Dev environment for CloudSlang, and is conceptually based off the 'cloudslang-dev' container referenced at the official CloudSlang website.

 The intention of this container is to offer a full CloudSlang development suite.
 This container includes many of the components that can be helpful for developing CloudSlang content or for connecting/troubleshooting.
 This full install of CS includes: